-Miscellaneous Files is a series of virtual studio visits that uses images, videos, and other fragments from writers’ digital devices to understand their practice.
+Miscellaneous Files is a series of virtual studio visits that uses writers’ digital artifacts to understand their practice.
 Conceived by Mary Wang, each interview provides an intimate look into the artistic process.

 Hilton Als: “It’s always so moving to see how art claims us out of a kind of loneliness.”